Ja Rule, Alexandria Ocasio-Cortez, And Donald Trump Jr. Unite In Slamming Wall Street For Halting GME Sales

-The stock-trading platform Robinhood and other Wall Street brokers are coming under fire after blocking users from buying GameStop and other stocks that have become a target for the Reddit community r/WallStreetBets — even uniting two figures from far ends of the political spectrum with a rapper in opposition.
+The stock-trading platform Robinhood and other Wall Street brokers are coming under fire after blocking users from buying GameStop and other stocks that have become a target for the Reddit community r/WallStreetBets -- even uniting two figures from far ends of the political spectrum and a rapper in opposition to the move.

 Users on the financial message board came together to place a large number of buys on the gaming retail outlet and a handful of other stocks in response to short-sellers, seeking to push them out of their positions.
 That caused shares of GameStop's stock (GME) to soar in the past week, leading to a reaction from some online sellers.
 The price had risen more than 1,600 percent since January 12, Fox Business reported.